xpple/SeedMapper/README.md

 Locates an [ore vein](https://minecraft.wiki/w/Ore_vein) closest to the player.
 The coordinates of the first ore vein block found will be returned.
 After this, you can use [`/sm:highlight orevein [chunks]`](#ore-vein-highlighting) to highlight the other ores.

+### Loot locating
+Usage: `/sm:locate loot <amount> <item> [<enchantment conditions>]`.

+Locates chest loot closest to the player.
+All versions from 1.13 onwards are supported.
+SeedMapper will search through the chest loot of structures to find loot that matches the item and enchantment conditions.
+Note that queries for unobtainable loot and illegal enchantment combinations are not prevented by the command.
+If a search is taking too long, you should probably cancel it using `/sm:stoptask`.

 ### Ore highlighting
 Usage: `/sm:highlight block <block> [chunks]`.